Skip to main content

 Metabolism the Body’s Economic System

-If the is the conductor, then your metabolism is the orchestra’s resource management team.
+If the endocrine system is the conductor, then your metabolism is the orchestra’s resource management team.
 It’s the sum of all chemical reactions that convert food into energy, build and repair tissues, and eliminate waste.
 A healthy metabolism is efficient and balanced.

 An imbalanced metabolism, often driven by hormonal signals, can lead to energy crashes, weight management challenges, and an increased risk for chronic conditions.
 Key biomarkers in this domain give us a clear picture of how your body is processing energy and whether your wellness efforts are fostering metabolic flexibility and efficiency.